 Here’s a simple question for you.
-Who suffers when Sales and Customer Success teams are at odds with each other?
-That’s correct, your business.
+Who suffers most when Sales and Customer Success teams are at odds with each other?
+That’s correct, it’s your business.

-The ability to maintain your customers happy throughout their journey and ensure they have a positive experience from day one is a surefire way to grow a loyal customer base and reduce churn.
-Every successful business will testify that actively measuring customer satisfaction to keep existing customers from churning is much cheaper and easier than acquiring new ones.
-And it can be achieved by aligning your Sales and Customer Success teams.
+The ability to maintain your customers’ happiness throughout their journey and ensuring that they have a positive experience from day one is a surefire way to grow a loyal customer base and reduce churn.
+Every successful business will testify that actively measuring customer satisfaction, in an attempt to keep existing customers from churning, is much cheaper and easier than acquiring new ones.
+And, here’s the beautiful thing; all this can be achieved by aligning your Sales and Customer Success teams.

-Fostering an open communication and collaboration culture between the two teams is critical if you want to avoid the ‘cliff-edge’ experience after the sale.
+Fostering a culture of open communication and collaboration between the two teams is critical if you want to avoid the ‘cliff-edge’ experience after the sale.
 As you know very well, the sale doesn’t stop after the money exchanges hands.
 In fact, the hard work only begins.
-Here is why and how your sales and customer support teams should work together to create a superior customer experience and generate more money.
+Here is why, and how, your sales and customer support teams should work closely together to create a superior customer experience and generate more income.

 The plain and simple truth is that there’s only one way for any company to grow – that is to acquire new customers.
-And although the cut-throat sales environment is a thing of the past now, ambitious targets and growth plans often mean that salespeople need to adopt a more aggressive mindset to hit their goals.
-They pay a great deal of attention to qualifying and closing deals, but have no patience for hand-holding or troubleshooting.
-The moment a lead converts, it becomes the responsibility of the support team.
+And although the cut-throat sales environment is somewhat a thing of the past now, ambitious targets and growth plans often mean that salespeople need to adopt a more aggressive mindset hitting their goals.
+They pay a great deal of attention to qualifying and closing deals but have little or no patience for hand-holding and troubleshooting.
+The moment a lead converts, that conversion becomes the responsibility of the support team.

-The pressure to streamline the sales process and close as many deals in as short a period of time as possible can often result in acquiring customers that are not necessarily the best fit.
-When these customers realize that the product they just bought in doesn’t meet their needs entirely or they come to think that they’ve been misled, customer support agents are the ones that have to handle complaints and grapple with unpleasant complications.
-This sort of divide between the two key teams breeds resentment and resistance; and needless to say, a divided company is a bleeding company.
+The pressure to streamline the sales process and close as many deals as possible, in as short a period of time as possible can often result in acquiring customers that are not necessarily the best fit.
+When these customers realize that the product they have just invested in doesn’t meet their needs entirely, or they come to think that they’ve been misled, customer support agents are the ones faced with handling the complaints and grappling with unpleasant situations.
+This sort of divide which may arise between the two key teams breeds resentment and resistance; and needless to say, a divided company is a bleeding company.